MohammadJRanjbar/Dataset-and-NeuralNet-Class/README.md

   ```c++
   std::cout<<dataset<<std::endl;  \\ dataset is a Dataset object
   ```
-  **Question1**: How do you do this?
-In order to access private variables of the Dataset object, what would you do without using *getter* functions?
-Explain it.

 # NeuralNet Class
 In this class, you'll implement a neural network so that you can train it easily.
 Isn't that amazing?!
 It's good to first talk a little about neural nets and their training algorithm.
 To make a long story short, you can look at a neural net like a black box.
 It gets some inputs and some targets (desired outputs) and tries to find the mapping between the inputs and targets.
 So that whenever you give it an input, it can generate a proper output for you (if trained well before!).
 For example, suppose you create a neural net to find out if there is any ball in a given image.
 The input of your neural net is an image and the output is a number (1 if there is ball in the image and 0 otherwise).
 You prepare a dataset of many images, some containing a ball.
 So each sample of your dataset has two parts: the input part is an image and the target part is a number telling that if there is a ball in the image.
 So your neural net gets the dataset and tries to learn the pattern embedded in it.
 This process is called **training**.
 After the neural net has been trained enough, it can say that is there any ball in a given image or not.